Governance can be crucial to small businesses in the supply chain for large companies

 They may have competing interests and a company needs to find a way to treat them fairly.
 It is for the directors of the business to manage the company and they need to be both accountable and responsible for their actions which need to be discharged in a transparent manner.
 Their annual reports include several pages dedicated to the high standards of corporate governance that the company’s board of directors’ exercise.

-And that brings us back to the Thomas Cook failure and numerous others that spring to mind in the last year or so.
+And that brings us back to the Thomas Cook failure and numerous others that spring to mind in the last year or so, particularly since the onset of the Covid-19 crisis.
 Unravelling the failure of these companies can be a complex affair and take a long time to resolve.
 In the early stages we may see the directors called before a parliamentary committee to explain themselves; often an uncomfortable experience for both the directors and their advisors.
+Of course, none of us know how things will pan out following the pandemic.

 However, the failures keep coming which suggests there is something wrong in the governance of these companies.
 Not in the way it is beautifully explained in their annual reports, but in the way it is exercised in practice.